oroinc/orocommerce/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/search.md

 TODO: what is the search query, what is the purpose of query, how it's can be used and what data cn be extracted

+###Search events

+TODO: what event are triggered before/after search query is executed, what is the responsibility of these events

 ###Examples